clbustos/buhos/README.md

 ## Documentation

-There is a user [manual available](https://github.com/clbustos/buhos/tree/master/docs/manual) with a quick guide for understanding the systematic review methodology that supports the software.
+There is a user manual available in [Spanish](https://buhos.org/manual/es/) with a quick guide for understanding the systematic review methodology that supports the software.

 The API is documented using [Yard](https://yardoc.org/) and is available on [https://www.buhos.org/api](https://www.buhos.org/api).
 Only available in English.